 As Bhutanese education is inspired by the goal of producing nationally rooted and globally competent citizens, the K-12 science curriculum aspires to augment the quality of scientific literacy underpinned by the global scientific trend enriched by the principles of Gross National Happiness (REC, 2018).
 At the national level, K-12 science curriculum strives to produce Bhutanese citizens who can make judicious decisions, assess, and evaluate the Bhutanese national policy, and take part effectively in scientific and legal proceedings at varying platforms.

-Concurrently, K-12 science curriculum is also aimed at producing quality science professionals, doctors, engineers, environmentalists, chemists, etc. From a classroom teaching point of view, Bhutanese K-12 science education, Bhutanese students are expected to use and apply scientific knowledge and skills to explain physical and natural phenomena, design and conduct scientific inquiry; and analyse, interpret, and relate the scientific data to appropriate context.
+Concurrently, K-12 science curriculum is also aimed at producing quality science professionals, doctors, engineers, environmentalists, chemists, etc. From a classroom teaching point of view, Bhutanese K-12 science curriculum invests in pursuit of augmenting scientific competencies.
+Therefore, at the end of the K-12 science education, Bhutanese students are expected to use and apply scientific knowledge and skills to explain physical and natural phenomena, design and conduct scientific inquiry; and analyse, interpret, and relate the scientific data to appropriate context.